 Types of cortical dementia

-- Language – inability to find the right words.
+- Language – the inability to find the right words.

 - Processing information – Understanding what others are saying.

-Subcortical dementias are believed to initially effect the structures below the cortex and are more associated with the brain’s white matter.
+Subcortical dementias are believed to initially affect the structures below the cortex and are more associated with the brain’s white matter.

 Types of subcortical dementia

 Some types of dementia appear to affect both the cortical and subcortical areas of the brain such as Lewy body dementia and vascular dementia.